Olivetti typewriters: Valentine (1969)

 The Olivetti Valetine is a portable, manual typewriter noted for its typically red ABS plastic bodywork and matching red case.
 Its mechanical components are derived from the Lettera 32.
 Despite being an expensive, functionally limited and somewhat technically mediocre product which failed to find success in the marketplace, the Valentine ultimately became a celebrated icon — largely on account of its expressive design and practicality.
-It was awarded the Compasso d'Oro prize in 1970.

 The fame of the design was such that late in his career, the designer Ettore Sottsass would lament "I worked sixty years of my life, and it seems the only thing I did is this fucking red machine."

 The Valentine is featured in the Metropolitan Museum, Museum of Modern Art, Cooper Hewitt, Smithsonian Design Museum, London's Design Museum as well as the Victoria and Albert Museum.

-In 2016, David Bowie's Valentine typewriter sold at auction by Sotheby's in London for £45,000 (US $57,000).
+In 2016, David Bowie's Valentine typewriter sold at auction by Sotheby's in London for £45,000 (US$57,000).